Blogger Brian Hehn is the Director of The Center for Congregational Song.

 For more resources and ideas from folks who are deep into this work, here are some places to continue learning.

-- Ethnodoxologists Network
+- Global Ethnodoxologists Network (GEN)

 - Calvin Institute of Christian Worship